derviselisee/Enterprise-Security-and-Monitoring-Lab/README.md

 I began by deploying the second FortiGate VM in VMware Workstation.
 I assigned its hardware resources and then configured its network adapters to match the primary unit.

-Management Interface (Port 10)
+-Management Interface (Port 10)

 I set port10 to Bridged mode.
 This allowed me to reach the secondary FortiGate from my laptop using its assigned management IP address.
 Once the system booted, I configured port10 to allow http, https, ping, and ssh, which made remote access easier.

-Heartbeat Interfaces (Port 7 and Port 8)
+-Heartbeat Interfaces (Port 7 and Port 8)

 I set ports 7 and 8 to VMnet2, an isolated virtual network that exists only between the FortiGate appliances.
 These two interfaces would later serve as the heartbeat links for the cluster.

 <img width="1269" height="842" alt="FGT secondary interfaces config" src="https://github.com/user-attachments/assets/5fb2b0b2-8f25-4e8b-b520-1534b4de9a17" />
 <img width="913" height="871" alt="FGT 2 configs" src="https://github.com/user-attachments/assets/74cecdf4-6530-4de8-92d5-fa531036d40b" />

 I configured the primary FortiGate the same way by placing its ports 7 and 8 in VMnet2.
 This ensured that both appliances shared the same isolated network for heartbeat communication and could exchange cluster health and synchronization traffic reliably.

 <img width="878" height="799" alt="FGT-HQ interfaces ( Ports 7 and 8 are heartbeat)_" src="https://github.com/user-attachments/assets/2cd47ae9-4891-407d-b672-625bb04306db" />

 B-Understanding Heartbeat Interfaces and Why They Matter